Empac

 The Problem

-There are countless dashboards in the marketplace, and they all look the same — likely because they've been A/B tested to death until every dashboard converges on the same design.
-Meanwhile, retainer-based consulting is a fundamentally different operating model than project work, and most tools don't account for it.
+Every dashboard looks the same.
+They've all been A/B tested into the same design.
+Meanwhile, retainer-based consulting is a completely different operating model than project work, and nothing out there accounts for it.
 You're not tracking tasks toward a deadline.
 You're managing ongoing hour allocations across rotating focus areas, communicating with clients about what's happening this cycle, tracking utilization, and making sure nothing falls through the cracks month over month.

-The tools that exist — Asana, Monday, Basecamp — are built for project teams.
+The tools that exist (Asana, Monday, Basecamp) are built for project teams.
 They're either too heavy (enterprise features nobody asked for) or too light (glorified to-do lists).
-None of them are designed for solo operators or small teams managing multiple client retainers simultaneously.
+None of them are built around retainer-specific workflows: rotating focus areas, monthly hour allocations, utilization tracking across multiple concurrent clients, and billing cycles tied to retainers instead of projects.

-Sidecar is an active project to create a simple, stylish, and functional dashboard for companies that operate on rotating retainers and service packages — one that challenges the assumption that every dashboard has to look and work the same way.
+Sidecar is what I'm building to fix it.
+A dashboard for companies that run on rotating retainers, built to challenge the assumption that every dashboard has to look and work the same.

 The Approach